-Relationships and sex education (RSE) and health education is an explicit part of Ingfield Manor's PSHE curriculum, which is informed by the PSHE Association Programme of Study.
-It is delivered through conductive education as part of a diverse, stimulating curriculum that meets the individual needs of all students.
+Relationships and sex education (RSE) and health education is an explicit part of Woodview's PSHE curriculum, which is informed by the PSHE Association Programme of Study.
+It is delivered through a diverse, stimulating curriculum that meets the individual needs of all students.
 PSHE helps to give the students the knowledge and skills to lead as healthy and independent life as appropriate to their individual need.
-At Ingfield Manor, PSHE is organised in a two year rolling programme covering the following:
+Within Woodview, PSHE covers the following core themes as part of a spiral curriculum: